jneimantokbox/annotation-widget/README.md

 ### Attach the toolbar to the canvas

 Annotations are set up for screen sharing in a similar way as with a video publisher (see [Attaching the Toolbar to a Publisher](#attaching-the-toolbar-to-a-publisher)).
-In this example, taken from the `createToolbar()` function in [index.html](web/index.html), the canvas is attached to the screen sharing window’s toolbar.
+In this example, taken from the `createToolbar()` function in [index.html](web/index.html), the toolbar is attached to the screen sharing window’s canvas.
 In this portion of the logic, `windowRef` is the screen sharing window, whose toolbar is attached to its canvas using the toolbar’s `addCanvas()` method:

 ```javascript
 var windowRef = type === 'camera' ? window : screenshareWindow;